artie-labs/transfer/README.md

 See [here for an example](https://github.com/artie-labs/transfer/blob/master/examples/mongodb/Dockerfile)

 ## What is currently supported?
-Transfer is aimed to provide coverage across all OTLPs and OLAPs.
+Transfer is aimed to provide coverage across all OLTPs and OLAPs.
 Currently, Transfer provides:

 - OLAPs:
     - Snowflake